 Working with an out-of-state adoption agency in a state where you have family or friends you could stay with until you’re cleared to go home will reduce your travel expenses substantially.
 Make sure they understand the flexible nature of your time frame, including that it could be up to a couple of months before you’re approved to travel home.

 Don’t be afraid to talk to everyone you know about the possibility of using their vacation rentals as well.
 Staying with family or friends in their full-time home can be a lot, especially when you have a newborn baby and are staying for one or two months.
-Many people are happy to offer use of a vacation rental or second property for free or at a significant discount, especially during the off season.
+Many people are happy to offer the use of a vacation rental or second property for free or at a significant discount, especially during the off-season.

 Weigh the cost of driving versus flying